pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 And now we get this nice visualization:
 {% image "/blog/img/2024-03-29-navigating-technical-debt/TwitchEverywhere-commit-count-per-file-cs" "Visualization of commit count per file as a bar chart" %}

+### Hotspot Method X-Ray
+The other metric that Adam Tornhill talks about is "hotspot x-ray".
+This metric focuses on methods in hotspot files that are changed frequently.
+If there are methods that change a lot – and especially if there are outliers – we should focus our efforts on them.

+So from the previous example we saw that `TwitchConnection.cs` was by far the most commited to file in `TwitchEverywhere`.
+We can use the following general algorithm to find these methods:
+1. Get the commits for the file in the given time range
+2. Get the changes for each commit
+3. Get the methods that were changed in the commit
+4. Count the number of times each method was changed
+5. Sort the methods by the number of changes
+6. Visualize the data

+Figuring out what methods change between commits (step 3) using git is a little tricky – since it does not track methods.
+There are some hacky ways to try and work around this but in C# we can just use Roslyn to get the change for us.
+We can compare the file contents between commits and ask Roslyn to determine if the method bodies are the same.
+If there are any differences then a change must have taken place!

+{% image "/blog/img/2024-03-29-navigating-technical-debt/TwitchEverywhere-commit-count-per-method" "Visualization of commit count per file as a bar chart" %}

 ## Communicate With The Business